 It turns out that during my wonderful trip to Brazil, I met two millennials from San Diego who put me on to a new work philosophy.
 They worked jobs that were always hiring.
 So, they worked and saved up their money to travel long-term.
 And then they'd quit and travel to places where their money stretched further than it would at home.
 When they ran out of money, they went back home and got new jobs.
 I knew immediately that this was what my near future would look like.
 At least for a year or two.

 I went home to Delaware and back to my hospital job -- short a few sick days -- with a new mission.
-I needed to save up enough money to travel around SE Asia for a year.
+I needed to save up enough money to travel around Southeast Asia for a year.

 Fifteen months later, I was on a plane headed to Kuala Lumpur, Malaysia.